 This online public consultation was held to gather interested stakeholders' comments on the draft Policy Framework for Investment currently being updated.
 The consultation ran until 25 February 2015.

 What are the channels for investment in sustainable energy infrastructure by institutional investors (e.g. pension funds, insurance companies and sovereign wealth funds) and what factors influence investment decisions?
 What key policy levers and risk mitigants can governments use to facilitate these types of investments?
 What emerging channels (such as green bonds, YieldCos and direct project investment) hold significant promise for scaling up institutional investment?

 This report develops a framework that classifies investments according to different types of financing instruments and investment funds, and highlights the risk mitigants and transaction enablers that intermediaries (such as public green investment banks and other public financial institutions) can use to mobilise institutionally held capital.
 This framework can also be used to identify where investments are or are not flowing, and focus attention on how governments can support the development of potentially promising investment channels and consider policy interventions that can make institutional investment in sustainable energy infrastructure more likely.

 English, PDF, 912kb

-This Investment Policy Review examines Mozambique's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.
+This report examines Botswana's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.